-SECTION B4 FINAL EXAMINATION ARTICLE B4.1 GENERAL
+SECTION B4BACHELOR ASSIGNMENT ARTICLE B4.1 GENERAL

-- 1. The duration of the BSc research assignment corresponds with the study load of 12 EC. - 2.
-If an extension is needed the student can file a substantiated request for an extension to the examination board supported by a study plan validated by the study adviser and the daily supervisor.
+- 1. The duration of the bachelor research assignment corresponds with a study load of 12 EC. - 2.
+The duration of the societal embedding assignment corresponds with a study load of 3 EC.

 ARTICLE B4.2 REQUIREMENTS